The Peace Kids: Reception

-The painting was mentioned in numerous articles and considered "subversive" to the commonplace Zionist narrative which may tend to ignore the existence of the Palestinian people as a national identity.
-In an article in The Forward titled "The Lessons They Didn't Teach Me on Birthright", Talya Zax wrote about the mural, describing the "two children with their backs turned to the viewer, standing with their arms around each other."
-Zax went on to describe the usual pro-Israel advocacy that tourists are subjected to when visiting Israel, without being shown "a single sign of resistance or rebellion against that narrative."
-Yet, according to Zax, The Peace Kids mural was a positive deviation from the ethno-centric narrative, and revealed the problems Israel wishes to swipe under the carpet.
-Zax stated that Kiss' "choice to bring the two together, Srulik’s back turned just like Handala’s, seemed like an admission that all was not right.
-I found it oddly comforting."
-According to Zax, the painting in the center of Tel Aviv was a sign of "rebellion" and its message "nuanced, hopeful, inclusive."

 The artwork highlighted the development of the artist's oeuvre beyond merely entertaining and decorative street art, featuring his criticism at the state of the stagnant peace process between the Israelis and the Palestinians.
 The work subsequently became a symbol for peace, repainted by other artists, reproduced on shirts, included in artistic films, and appearing on posters and peace conferences invitations.

 In 2019 Kiss was contacted by the magazine Peace Science Digest following the magazine's interest in The Peace Kids Mural.
 The international magazine, a project of the War Prevention Initiative, aims at closing the gap between the insights of peace science and the working knowledge that policy makers and practitioners use in their day-to-day operations.
 Wishing to give the magazine a fresh edge, magazine editors asked for permission to use the Peace Kids Mural as the front cover for their June 2019 issue.
 Kiss enthusiastically approved, stating that he hoped for the visual message to be used freely with anything associated with peace, reconciliation, and conflict resolution.
 The work was featured on the front cover of the magazine, crediting the artist for creating a "political" work portraying "Israeli Srulik and Palestinian Handala embracing each other."